cecarlsen/com.unity.render-pipelines.high-definition.custom-single-pass-stereo/README.md

 			- */Runtime/XR/XRPass.css*
 				- Make all fields of XRPassCreateInfo public.
 				- Since we don't have a XRDisplaySubsystem:
-					- Make the isHDRDisplayOutputActive property always return true.
-Otherwise HDRP will render UI into our target texture.
+					- Make the isHDRDisplayOutputActive property always return false.
+Otherwise colors will be wrong.
 					- Make the hdrDisplayOutputColorGamut property always return ColorGamut.sRGB.
 					- Make the hdrDisplayOutputInformation always return new HDROutputUtils.HDRDisplayInformation( -1, 1000, 0, 160f ).
 				- Make the AssignView() method public.